Make Bigger Tips – Nightclub, Bar & Restaurant Training – by Scott Young

 then you have an opportunity to really stand out from the crowd and make a great impression…

 Acting on that suggestion will increases your odds that you’ll get a tip,

 make bigger tips, and get tipped more often!

-That is what I have consciously tried to do every time I step behind the bar.
+Because I believe in doing anything I can to increase my odds of success, that is what I have consciously tried to do every time I step behind the bar.

 A long time ago, my mom taught me this…

 “You can’t do everything… But…